 STAY SAFE TIP #5

 Further to the theme of asking for help, it’s important to help each other.
-By working as a team, you can increase collaboration, lessen individual workloads, thus reducing individual stress, and improve productivity.
+By working as a team, you can increase collaboration, lessen individual workloads, thus reducing individual stress, and improving productivity.
 Two or more people can share the problem solving, finishing off difficult tasks and brainstorm creative ideas.

 STAY SAFE TIP #6